parkrain21/parkrain21/README.md

 - 🔭 I’m currently working on **a Flask backend project**

-- 🌱 I’m currently learning **Backend Development and APIs using Python Flask**
+- 🌱 I’m currently learning **Data Analytics using Python, Excel, SQL and PowerBI**

 - 👨‍💻 All of my projects are available at [my repository](https://www.github.com/parkrain21)